 As explained below, the federal income tax consequences of acquiring, owning and disposing of the convertible notes and common stock depend on whether or not you are a U.S. holder.
-For purposes of this summary, you are a U.S. holder if you are a beneficial owner of the convertible notes or common stock and for federal income tax purposes are:
+For purposes of this

 - a citizen or resident of the United States, including an alien individual who is a lawful permanent resident of the United States or who meets the substantial presence residency test under the federal income tax laws, - a corporation, partnership or other entity treated as a corporation or partnership for federal income tax purposes, that is created or organized in or under the laws of the United States, any of the fifty states or the District of Columbia, unless otherwise provided by Treasury Regulations, - an estate the income of which is subject to federal income taxation regardless of its source, or - a trust if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons have the authority to control all substantial decisions of the trust, and if your status as a U.S. holder is not overridden under the provisions of an applicable tax treaty.
 Conversely, you are a "Non-U.S. holder" if you are a beneficial owner of the convertible notes or common stock and are not a U.S. holder.